 separate visitors per day.

-The majority of these visits begin with a search and
+Nowadays, the majority of visits begin with a search and

 direct the visitor to a specific page within this site, not

 to my home page.
 This underscores the importance of